 This one is always a fun one but take note: it is a leg finisher and it fries the glutes!
 I personally love this feeling and I hope you do too.

 Ensure you understand how to kettlebell swing though.
-The swing is a hip hinge (learn how to hip hinge here) movement and not a squat.
+The swing is a hip hinge (learn how to hip hinge) movement and not a squat.

 Perform 30 Kettlebell swings supersetted with 25 sumo walks (per side).
 Repeat for a total of three sets without rest.
-Then… stretch your glutes!
+Then… use these glute stretches, you'll need them!

 This workout finisher is… hard.
 It’s fatiguing as hell.
 So that makes it fun, right?!

-Grab a weight to use for a Dumbbell thruster.
+Grab a weight to use for a Dumbbell thruster (which is kind of like a squat and press but without fullr ange on the squat).
 Make it lighter than you think because your shoulders are going to be slaughtered.

 Perform 15 Thrusters followed by 30 seconds of bear crawls (alternating forwards and backwards).
 Rest for 30 seconds and repeat for a total of three rounds.